 - 1. Do not engage or disengage motor locks unless power to the chair is off. - 2.
-Be aware that the chair will not have brakes when motor locks are in the free-wheel position. - 3.
-Make sure that the person pushing the chair has full control when motor locks are disengaged. - H. ON/OFF SWITCH
+With either one or both brakes released, the chair will not operate and the battey charge indicator will flash 9 bars rapidly (if power to the chair is on). - 3.
+Be aware that the chair will not have brakes when motor locks are in the free-wheel position. - 4.
+Make sure that the person pushing the chair has full control when motor locks are disengaged.

+H. ON/OFF SWITCH

-- 1. Never use the ON/OFF switch to stop the chair except in an emergency.
+- Never use the ON/OFF switch to stop the chair except in an emergency.
 This will result in an abrupt stop, and may cause you to fall. - 2.
 To slow your chair to a stop, return the joystick to neutral.